StephenErstad-zz/FileSystemApiDemo/README.md

 -------

 The site can be run as a .NET or a Node.js website.
 Only Chrome is currently supported.
-They are run through the normal means of those environments (through VS or >node app.js).
+They are run through the normal means of those environments (through VS2012+ or >node app.js).

 The tests can be run at /test/index.html.
 They run on Jasmine and are integration tests.
 They show some of the main functionality of the File System API.